Chiura Obata: Personal life

 In 1912, Obata married Haruko Kohashi (1892–1989).
 She was one of the first teachers of ikebana in the San Francisco Bay Area.
 She had an exhibition of her arrangements in 1913 at San Francisco's 75th Diamond Jubilee Celebration, and in 1915 she exhibited at the Panama Pacific Exposition, beginning a career as a teacher of that art.
 Their first child, a daughter, was named Fujiko.
 Their second child, a son, was named Kim; the third, also a son, was named Gyo.
 Their last was a daughter, Yuri.
 Haruko's last public demonstration was in Golden Gate Park when she was 93 years old.

 George Hellmuth, Gyo Obata and George Kassabaum in the Welek Fabrics Building on 315 N. 10th St. in St. Louis (1956).

 Notable offspring

 Their son Gyo Obata became one of the founding partners of the global architecture-engineering giant HOK, responsible for the Apple campus in Cupertino, California, American Airlines Arena in Miami, MetLife Stadium in East Rutherford, New Jersey, and the BBC's 2013 headquarters.

-His granddaughter Kim Kodani Hill is a family archivist, historian, and author of two books on her grandfather.

-Hill grew to understand her grandfather's importance in art history when “impetus and curiosity” piqued after his death.
-The greater lesson has been drawn while giving lectures on the family's history.
-As spoken, “I learned how important this is for anybody — to understand the personal stories in relationship to the wider pictures is vital.
-It's an important immigrant story that has helped others learn.
-There are hidden treasures and understandings to discover.”
-A black-and-white painting included in the exhibit pleases her especially.

-“When you look at it, you'd never know it's from Yosemite.
-There's no obvious mountain or waterfall, but it has this mist coming in and out.
-He's capturing an American landscape with an Asian perspective and tradition.”